Iceland reports the presence of mosquitoes for the first time, as climate warms

 According to the Natural Science Institute of Iceland, the species Culiseta annulata are large mosquitoes present in Europe and other Nordic countries that can live in cold weather, usually finding shelter in outbuildings and basements.

-Though they sting, the institute said they don't carry known infections in those areas.
+Though they bite, the institute said they don't carry known infections in those areas.
 One study from 2017 said Culiseta annulata are often "regarded as a biting nuisance, rather than a deadly foe."

 There are more than 3,000 species of mosquitoes around the world, some of which can transmit severe and even fatal diseases through their bites such as malaria, dengue fever and West Nile virus.